Money, money, money, money! It’s what makes the world go round!

 But can you change it?

 For us, we were keeping our heads just above water for longer than I remember.
 What tipped us over the edge was childcare.
-The cost of an eight month old in full-time nursery and the older one in breakfast and after school club was around £1,100 a month.
+The cost of an eight-month-old in a full-time nursery and the older one in breakfast and after school club was around £1,100 a month.

 Because our salaries were higher than minimum wage and were actually fairly decent for the work we did, we didn’t get any benefits.
 So, this mammoth cost just disintegrated our monthly pay.